delta-exchange/just-the-docs/docs/tutorials/turbo-options.md

 {:toc}

 ## Turbo Options: Motivation & Use Cases
 Turbo options are exotic options that combine vanilla call/ put options with a knockout barrier to create a different return/ risk profile.
+A vanilla option has a fixed expiry time.
+This is what the Knockout barrier changes.
+A Turbo options immediately expires if the price of the option's underlying asset touches/ crosses the Knockout barrier.
+This risk of pre-mature expiry helps to reduce the price of Turbo options and consequently, increases the inherent leverage in these instruments.

+The Turbo options that we offer on Delta Exchange have another defining characteristic - these options are always deep in the money.
+An call/ put option is 'in the money' when its strike price is less/ greater than the current price of the underlying assets.
+The more the money-ness of an options, the more it behaves like a futures.
+This means a position in our Turbo options for practical purposes behaves like a leveraged position in the underlying assets which: (a) must be closed at the time of expiry and (b) has a fixed stoploss at the Knockout barrier.

 ## Types of Turbo Options